yermides/HyperAdrenaline-hyperengine/README.md

 Create a Hyperengine class, then build the typical while loop that checks window's display and go from there.

-There is included a main.cpp for testing purposes.
+There is included a main.cpp for testing purposes, though will not have my test assets, try using a .obj and loading it or some other things :).

 If you want to use this as a library, you will need all other dependencies to be linked.
 Also give me the proper credits.